pgRouting/workshop/docs/chapters/wrapper.rst

 Many pgRouting functions provide a "low-level" interface to algorithms and for example return ordered ID's rather than routes with geometries.
 "Wrapper functions" therefor offer different input parameters as well as transform the returned result into a format, that can be easier read or consumed by applications.

 The downside of wrapper functions is, that they often make assumptions that make them only useful for specific use cases or network data.
-Tgerefor pgRouting has decided to only support low-level functions and let the user write their own wrapper functions for their own use cases.
+Therefor pgRouting has decided to only support low-level functions and let the user write their own wrapper functions for their own use cases.

 The following wrappers are examples for common transformations: